Yed-13/A-paired-audit-of-large-language-models-as-stance-annotator/README.md

-# AI Society stance annotation experiment
+# Consistent labels, shifting conclusions: a paired audit of large language models as stance annotators

 Experimental data, prompts, code and results for a paired audit of large language models used as stance annotators.